TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 optimization.

-Note that MD5 hash management differs by context: source files in `remote_data` require manual MD5 hash specification, while tables that generate parquet files have their MD5 hashes automatically calculated and updated by `tabularasa datagen`.
+Note that MD5 hash management differs by context: source files in `remote_data` require manual MD5 hash specification, while the derived parquet files underlying the tables in the schema have their MD5 hashes automatically calculated and updated by `tabularasa datagen`.
 Local source files referenced through `local_data` or `dependencies.filename` do not require MD5 hashes since they are assumed to be versioned by your version control system.

 Example workflow for monthly updates with local data: